WrenchRB/w-connecting/README.md

 ## Configuration

-Edit the `w-connecting.lua` file to match your server's settings.
+Edit the `Config.lua` file to match your server's settings.
 You can configure the role IDs, server name, and messages displayed to users during the connection process.

 ## Issues and Contributions